 Laboratory and clinical services

-Perform laboratory tests: These tests are used to evaluate a child’s immune function and diagnose conditions like autoimmune diseases and immunodeficiencies.
+Perform laboratory tests: These tests evaluate a child’s immune function and help diagnose conditions such as autoimmune diseases and immunodeficiencies.

-Offer clinical consultations: They provide expert consultations and develop comprehensive treatment plans tailored to each child’s needs.
+Offer clinical consultations: Provide expert guidance and develop comprehensive treatment plans tailored to each child’s needs.

 Support families: They work closely with families to provide education on managing allergies and asthma, helping ensure children can stay out of the hospital and live healthier lives.